outsidedav/swift/analytics/mobile_analytics.md

 ## Before you begin

-First, be sure you have the following prerequisites ready to go:
+First, be sur that you have the following prerequisites ready to go:

  - iOS 8.0+ / watchOS 2.0+
  - Xcode 7.3, 8.0